| | | | |

 Merrell Vapor Gloves

-But also, you might try a pair like the Vivobarefoots out and you might not like the feeling of space they give you, you might feel like they’re too roomy.
+But also, you might try a pair like the out and you might not like the feeling of space they give you, you might feel like they’re too roomy.

-When I first tried the Vivobarefoots out I was concerned that they had too much room in the toes, but after I worked out in them and ran in them, I realised that the extra space was actually working in my favour.
+When I first tried out I was concerned that they had too much room in the toes, but after I worked out in them and ran in them, I realised that the extra space was actually working in my favour.

 vivobarefoot